huggingface/blog/fine-tune-vit.md

 ```

-Now we can load our pretrained model.
-We'll add `num_labels` on init to make sure the model creates a classification head with the right number of units.
-We'll also include the `id2label` and `label2id` mappings so we have human readable labels in the 🤗 hub widget if we choose to `push_to_hub`.
+Let's load the pretrained model.
+We'll add `num_labels` on init so the model creates a classification head with the right number of units.
+We'll also include the `id2label` and `label2id` mappings to have human-readable labels in the Hub widget (if you choose to `push_to_hub`).

 ```python